 The hardwood laminate boards were a great material and easy to work with.
 Within a day, I had constructed a new closet, complete with a metal rod for hanging shirts on.

-The closet was the first piece of furniture I ever built, and it got me thinking about all the other things I could build in the basement.
 In a second trip to Lowes, I got some power tools and the materials to make wooden work tables.
 I don't have many pictures of the early workshop, but it looked something like the one below.

 Framing the first wall

+I would later insert insulation within the walls.
 With about a hundred dollars of paneling, some black foam board, and Lunch Atop a Skyscraper by Charles Ebbets, the first wall was complete.